shlbatra/Machine-learning-Ops-Deployment-Inference/Readme.md

 - Load data from BigQuery
 - Train Decision Tree and Random Forest models in parallel
 - Evaluate and select the best model
-- Register the model in Vertex AI Model Registry
+- Register the model in Vertex AI Model Registry with "blessed" alias
-- Deploy the model to an endpoint
+- Deploy the blessed model to FastAPI service on Cloud Run

 ### 3. Run Inference Pipeline